jonsuh/jonsuh.com/_posts/2015-03-25-canary-home-security-device.md

 - **Disarmed** - Motion-activated recording without mobile notifications.
 - **Privacy** - Canary and microphone are completely off.

-Canary auto arms when you leave and disarms when you get home—it uses your phone’s GPS to intelligently know when you’re leaving or coming home.
+Canary auto arms when you leave and disarms when you get home—it intelligently uses your phone’s GPS.

 <div class="flickity--images js-flickity"
   data-flickity-options='{ "imagesLoaded": true, "percentPosition": false, "pageDots": false }'>